Skip to main content

 Metabolic Inflammation and Insulin Signaling

 The metabolic shifts of perimenopause extend beyond simple caloric balance.
-The decline in estradiol contributes directly to the development of by altering glucose metabolism in skeletal muscle and adipose tissue.
+The decline in estradiol contributes directly to the development of insulin resistance by altering glucose metabolism in skeletal muscle and adipose tissue.
 This creates a state of compensatory hyperinsulinemia.
 Chronically elevated insulin is a pro-inflammatory signal that contributes to the low-grade systemic inflammation often observed during this life stage.
 This inflammatory state can, in turn, exacerbate both insulin resistance and HPA axis dysfunction, creating a deleterious feedback loop.

 Furthermore, this hormonal transition can influence the composition of the gut microbiome.
 Alterations in the microbiome may lead to increased intestinal permeability, allowing bacterial components like lipopolysaccharides (LPS) to enter systemic circulation.
 This phenomenon, known as metabolic endotoxemia, is a powerful trigger of inflammation via Toll-like receptor 4 (TLR4) signaling, which further impairs insulin signaling pathways and can activate the HPA axis.